ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/workflow.md

 ## Terraform Cloud

-The Cedille platform uses Terraform Cloud for infrastructure management and resource deployment.
+The CEDILLE platform uses Terraform Cloud for infrastructure management and resource deployment.
 The Terraform configuration files are stored in the GitHub repository `Plateforme-Cedille` under the `terraform` folder.
 The Terraform configuration files are organized into modules to manage different aspects of